Welcome!

 GREAT NEWS!
 The new international study of the efficacy of Ketogenic Diet in AHC (IAHCRC Study KETO-AHC) has been launched inside the collaborative framework of the IAHCRC Consortium, coordinated by Dr. Carmen Fons and Dr. Jennifer Anticona (Hospital San Juan de Deu, Barcelona, Spain).
 All research centers are invited to participate, also non -IAHCRC.
 Read the Invitation Letter and, if interested, fill the Recruitment Survey as described in the News |

-Since 2012, the researchers involved in the study of the ATP1A3 diseases gather with all the stakeholders worldwide at the annual edition of the International Symposium on ATP1A3 in disease (Official Website). |
+Since 2012, the researchers involved in the study of the ATP1A3 diseases gather with all the stakeholders worldwide at the annual edition of the International Symposium on ATP1A3 in disease (Official Website).
+A brainstormig session, in the evening of the first day of the Symposium, was organized, reserved to the IAHCRC members, to discuss about the continuity of the Consortium and its future actions as an international research network. |

 |